-To make dried oranges, cut your favorite orange varieties into thin slices - less than 1/4 inch is ideal.
+To make dried oranges, cut your favorite orange varieties into thin slices — less than ¼ inch is ideal.
 Blot off any excess liquid and lay the oranges on a parchment-lined baking sheet.
-Bake in the oven at 200 degrees Fahrenheit for about three hours, checking them every 30 minutes or so.
+Bake in the oven at 200°F for about three hours, checking them every 30 minutes or so.
 Flip them each time you check so they dry evenly on both sides.
-Remove them from the oven if they are starting to look dark.
+Remove them from the oven if they're starting to look dark.

 Hang Up a Real Evergreen Garland